-Similar to Project 6 also Project 2 ‚Data and Methods‘ addresses the development of methods.
-Hereby methods for data treatment and preparation as well as techniques to improve outcome and validity of computer-simulations are focussed
+Similar to Project 6 also Project 2 ‚Data and Methods‘ addressed the development of methods.
+Hereby methods for data treatment and preparation as well as techniques to improve outcome and validity of computer-simulations were focussed.

 Core objectives of the project can be summarised by the following research questions: